AstunTechnology/os-custom-geonetwork/.github/ISSUE_TEMPLATE/to-do.md

 ---
-name: Feature request
+name: To Do
-about: Suggest an idea for this project
+about: Things that need doing but aren't bugs
-title: ''
+title: "[To Do]"
 labels: enhancement
 assignees: archaeogeek